All Products

 Text classification

-Perform zero-shot text classification by computing the vector similarity between an input text and predefined labels.
-This method classifies text without requiring pre-labeled examples.
+Perform zero-shot text classification by calculating the similarity between an input text's embedding and predefined label embeddings.
+This process classifies text into new categories without requiring pre-labeled examples.

 import dashscope